Which place is cheaper, Orlando or Jacksonville?

 Orlando receives a lot of rain in the summer.
 Jacksonville gets a good bit of rain this time of year.
 In July, Jacksonville usually receives less rain than Orlando.
 Jacksonville gets 5.4 inches (137 mm) of rain, while Orlando receives 8.3 inches (211 mm) of rain each month for the summer.

 The autumn brings many poeple to Jacksonville as well as Orlando.
 Additionally, many visitors come to Orlando in the autumn for the shopping scene.

 In October, Jacksonville is generally cooler than Orlando.
 Daily temperatures in Jacksonville average around 70°F (21°C), and Orlando fluctuates around 75°F (24°C).

 It's quite rainy in Orlando.
 Jacksonville usually gets less rain in October than Orlando.
 Jacksonville gets 2.9 inches (73 mm) of rain, while Orlando receives 4.1 inches (103 mm) of rain this time of the year.

 Both Orlando and Jacksonville are popular destinations to visit in the winter with plenty of activities.
 Also, most visitors come to Orlando for the Christmas ambience, the shopping scene, the theater shows, and the cuisine during these months.

 Jacksonville is cooler than Orlando in the winter.
-The temperature in Jacksonville is usually 53°F (12°C) in January, and Orlando stays around 59°F (15°C).
+The daily temperature in Jacksonville averages around 53°F (12°C) in January, and Orlando fluctuates around 59°F (15°C).

 In January, Jacksonville usually receives more rain than Orlando.
 Jacksonville gets 3.3 inches (83 mm) of rain, while Orlando receives 2.3 inches (58 mm) of rain each month for the winter.